JohnCoene/waiter/README.md

 ### hostess

+Note the hostess can work with the waiter, see examples.

 1. Place `use_hostess` anywhere in your UI.
 2. Place a `hostess_loader` where you want the bar to show.
 3. Call `Hostess$new()` in your server to launch the hostess.
 4. Increase the hostess with `Hostess$set`.

+See `?hostess` for the documentation.

 ## Demos